Arabs in Aspic: Critical reception

+Syndenes Magi was praised by Thoralf Koß for Musikreviews.de as a "retro-progressive masterpiece from Norway, atmospherically moving between KING CRIMSON and PINK FLOYD".

-On Magic and Madness, Andreas Schiffmann succeeded in condensing "everything that has always distinguished them into a comparatively 'thick' core".
-Thus, Arabs in Aspic "transfers the early phase of Genesis into the present time", which is why he declared the album "an abrasion-proof long-runner with addictive potential and a contender for the title 'Prog Record of the Year'".
+By the bands seventh album, Magic and Madness, they became a leading retro-prog band in Norway.
+Andreas Schiffmann declared the album "an abrasion-proof long-runner with addictive potential and a contender for the title 'Prog Record of the Year'".
 Other reviews were also full of praise, saying that the album was a "firework of ingenious ideas, of great songs performed with unbeatable nonchalance".
-Some criticisms were made, such as by Frank Jäger of Powermetal.de, about the production being too uniform.
-He speculated that an external producer could have brought out "a great album" even better.
-The album was repeatedly criticised for its lack of originality, as the band failed to "stand out from the self-made blueprint."
-On the other hand, the album was praised as such, as a successful example of retro-prog, "certainly leaving nothing to be desired by progressive music lovers".
-Especially "sympathisers of versatile retro-rock" would enjoy the album, because with Madness and Magic "Arabs in Aspic have once again succeeded in producing a beautiful retro-album," which is only nuances behind its predecessor, judged the reviewers of Babyblaue Seiten.
+Others were critical, such as by Frank Jäger of Powermetal.de, about the production being too uniform.
+The album was repeatedly criticised for its lack of originality.